asyncapi/bindings/anypointmq/README.md

       bindings:
         anypointmq:
           bindingVersion: 0.0.1
           // Destination (Queue or Exchange) name for this channel.
 Defaults to the channel name.
-SHOULD only be specified if the channel name differs from the actual destination name, or if the channel name is not a valid destination name in Anypoint MQ.
+SHOULD only be specified if the channel name differs from the actual destination name, such as when the channel name is not a valid destination name in Anypoint MQ.
           destination:             user-signup-queue
           consumer:
             // or manual | default immediate | Acknowledgment mode to use for the messages retrieved